 The Fund's holdings in whole loans, securitizations and certain other types of alternative lending-related securities are typically fair valued based on prices provided by a third-party pricing service.
-Each loan and fractional loan is fair valued using inputs that take into account individual borrower-level data (e.g., payment history) that is updated as often as the NAV is calculated to reflect new information regarding the borrower or loan.
+Each loan and fractional loan is fair valued using inputs that take into account individual borrower-level data (e.g., payment history) that is updated periodically to reflect new information regarding the borrower or loan.